 Beach Energy share dividends

-Recently Beach Energy has paid out, on average, around 9.12% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.52% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Beach Energy shareholders could enjoy a 1.52% return on their shares, in the form of dividend payments.
-In Beach Energy's case, that would currently equate to about A$0.02 per share.
+Recently Beach Energy has paid out, on average, around 44.44% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.69% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Beach Energy shareholders could enjoy a 2.69% return on their shares, in the form of dividend payments.
+In Beach Energy's case, that would currently equate to about A$0.04 per share.

-While Beach Energy's payout ratio might seem low, this can signify that Beach Energy may be investing much of the rest of its net profits in future growth.
+While Beach Energy's payout ratio might seem fairly standard, it's worth remembering that Beach Energy may be investing much of the rest of its net profits in future growth.

 Have Beach Energy's shares ever split?

-Beach Energy's shares were split on a 1:7 basis on 26 May 2002.
-So if you had owned 7 shares the day before before the split, the next day you'd have owned 1 share.
+Beach Energy's shares were split on a 1:7 basis on 27 May 2002.
+So if you had owned 7 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Beach Energy shares – just the quantity.
 However, indirectly, the new 600% higher share price could have impacted the market appetite for Beach Energy shares which in turn could have impacted Beach Energy's share price.

 Beach Energy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Beach Energy's is 2.4886.
-This would suggest that Beach Energy's shares are significantly more volatile than the average for this exchange and represent a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Beach Energy's is 1.453.
+This would suggest that Beach Energy's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Beach Energy overview

 Beach Energy Limited operates as an oil and gas exploration and production company.
-The company engages in the operated and non-operated, onshore and offshore, and oil and gas production in five producing basins across Australia and New Zealand.
-It also explores, develops, and produces hydrocarbons; and sells gas and liquid hydrocarbons.
-As of June 30, 2020, it had a production capacity of 26.7 million barrels of oil equivalent; and 352 million barrels of oil equivalent of proved plus probable reserves.
+It engages in the operated and non-operated, onshore and offshore, and oil and gas production in five producing basins across Australia and New Zealand.
+The company also explores, develops, produces, and transports hydrocarbons; and sells gas and liquid hydrocarbons.
 The company was formerly known as Beach Petroleum Limited and changed its name to Beach Energy Limited in December 2009.
-Beach Energy Limited was founded in 1961 and is headquartered in Adelaide, Australia.
+The company was incorporated in 1961 and is headquartered in Adelaide, Australia.